 Another feature of an effective hook is its ability to evoke imagery so strange or so beautiful to the tongue that it simply can't escape the reader’s attention.

 George Orwell's novel 1984 is an excellent example of this.
-In one simple sentence "The clock struck thirteen o'clock" in his exposition, Orwell is able to instil within the reader that something is 'not quite right' about his setting.
+In one simple phrase in his exposition – 'the clocks were striking thirteen' – Orwell is able to instil within the reader that something is 'not quite right' about his setting.

 As a result, a subtle yet nevertheless deeply unsettling sense of the unfamiliar pervades, disorienting the reader and pulling them into Orwell's dystopian world.